qwshen/spark-flight-connector/docs/tutorial.md

    dremio.iceberg.time_travel.enabled = true
    ```

-9. If any above property is not right, please open the SQL Runner on the Dremio Web UI, and execute the following commands to enable iceberg:
+9. If any above property is not set to true, please execute the following commands in the SQL Runner to enable iceberg:
    ```roomsql
    alter system set dremio.iceberg.enabled = true;
    alter system set dremio.iceberg.dml.enabled = true;